APEX Award Winners

 Fairfax, VA

 “With timely insight and clarity, this article explores how election interference is evolving alongside generative AI.
 The article draws on a deep bench of expert voices—including former intelligence officials, cybersecurity leaders, and AI engineers—to illustrate how rapidly the threat landscape is shifting.
 Their perspectives lend both authority and urgency to the analysis.
-The piece blends policy context, global developments, and media literacy concerns to emphasize the need for institutional and individual resilience.
+This piece blends policy context, global developments, and media literacy concerns to emphasize the need for institutional and individual resilience.
 In a world where false news is 70% more likely to spread than the truth, AI that can do the work of 100 agents of misinformation poses a formidable new challenge.”

 John Perkinson